irods/irods_docs/docs/manual/installation.md

 mysql> GRANT ALL ON ICAT.* to 'irods'@'localhost';
 ~~~

-Confirmation of the permissions can be viewed:
+Confirmation of the permissions can be viewed within the ``mysql`` console:

 ~~~
 mysql> SHOW GRANTS FOR 'irods'@'localhost';